bjohnson316/receipts/README.md

 # Receipt Ledger

-Capture receipts with your phone camera, catalog them by category, track a running total, and export an expense report to PDF (via the browser print dialog).
+Capture receipts with your phone camera, catalog them by category, track a running total, and export a real PDF expense report — generated directly in the browser, no print dialog involved, so it works the same on phones as on desktop.

 Receipt data and photos can be stored two ways: